Licensed in California, Florida, Louisiana, Massachusetts, New Hampshire, Texas, Washington, the District of Columbia, and before the USPTO.

 Within one year before the end of every 10-year period after the registration date, or within the six-month grace period thereafter, the registration owner must file a Combined Declaration of Use or Excusable Nonuse/Application for Renewal under Sections 8 & 9.
 Failure to make these required filings will result in cancellation and/or expiration of the registration.

-If you would like more specific guidance about the U.S. Patent and Trademark Office trademark process and trademark process timeline as applicable to your scenario, schedule a free 15-minute consultation with Lloyd & Mousilli.
+If you would like more specific guidance about the trademarking process as applicable to your scenario, schedule a free 15-minute strategy session with Lloyd & Mousilli.

 Our award-winning trademark and patent lawyers have counseled everyone from the Fortune 500 to startups locally, nationally and all around the world.
 Whether you're a new startup wanting the competitive advantage of a registered trademark, or would like advice on your existing portfolio of trademark registrations, your legal needs will be covered.
+And if your company requires international IP protection, we can also help you secure international trademark registration with offices such as the World Intellectual Property Organization.